 DEXTERS FOR SALE

 Frequently Asked Questions

-Ready to Start with a trained Dexter Cow?
+Ready to Start with the Right Dexter Family Milk Cow?

-At Mountain Heritage Farm, we focus on setting families up for success by placing bred cows and heifers — never wet cows.
-If you’re interested in adding a Dexter to your homestead or farm, visit our For Sale page to see current availability.
+At Mountain Heritage Farm, we focus on setting families up for success by placing Dexter heifers, bred cows, and carefully prepared family milk cow prospects with honesty and care.
+Visit our For Sale page to see current availability.

+DEXTERS FOR SALE